 1. You have more business than you can handle.

-If you’re running out of inventory, space or staff, or turning away customers because you’re too busy, that’s likely a good sign.
-Your products or services are clearly in-demand and there’s room for business expansion.
+If you’re running out of inventory, space, staff, or turning away customers because you’re too busy, that’s likely a good sign.
+Your products or services are clearly in-demand, and there’s room to expand your business.

 Make sure that this demand for your business is consistent and isn’t just a temporary spike.
 If the demand is continuously high, opening a second location would allow you to spread your inventory and customers across two locations.
 This will give you and your staff more breathing room and set you up for future expansion as well.